ninech/openshift-job-cleaner/README.md

 ### Application Config

 See [example config](openshift/openshift-job-clearer.config.example.yml) for an example configuration.
-- max-age and retention can be specified as default values or as namespace specific values
+- max-age can be specified as default values or as namespace specific values
-- max-age and retention for success and failure can be configured differently
+- max-age for success and failure can be configured differently
 - a job is not considered failed unless it reaches it's `activeDeadlineSeconds`

+max-age is in MINUTES.

 #### Blacklist
 Any namespace in the blacklist is excluded by the job cleaner for both successful and failed jobs